estruyf/doctor/docs/content/docs/options/_index.md

 `--outputFolder <outputFolder>`
 : When providing this option, the processed markdown files will be generated in this folder.

 > **Important**: This flag can only be added to the command execution.
 Using it in the `doctor.json` fill will be ignored.

+`--cleanEnd`
+: Removes the pages which have not been touched during the publishing run.
+This will happen at the end of the whole process.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.